 In Example 1, the return type of add is int by default.
 The function has static storage class, which means that only functions in the same source file can call it.
-The formal parameters declared in the header include one int value, x, for which register storage is requested, and a second int value, y.
-The second function, subtract, is defined in the old form.
-Its return type is int by default.
-The formal parameters are declared between the header and the opening brace.
+The formal parameters declared in the header include one int, x, for which register storage is requested, and a second int, y.
+The second function, subtract is defined in the old form.
+Its return type is int by default, and because it has no formal parameter declarations, the identifiers x and y are assumed to have int type by default.